flutter-webrtc/flutter-webrtc/README.md

 The [Flutter] project template usually adds them, so they may already be there.

-Also, you will need to set your build settings to [Java 8], because the [official WebRTC JAR] on [Android] uses static methods in `EglBase` interface.
+Also, you will need to set your build settings to [Java 8], because the [official WebRTC JAR][5] on [Android] uses static methods in `EglBase` interface.
 Just add this to your app level `build.gradle`:
 ```groovy
 android {
     //...